LorMart/HousePriceClassification/README.md

 ![Roof Material Histogram](LDA-DBSCAN_forOutliersDetection
 /imgs/img1.png)

-Furthermore, we addressed the issue of potential correlation among subsets of categorical features.
-Strong correlations between features could interfere with the Feature Permutation algorithm, which was used later for Feature Selection.
-Therefore, we performed a chi-square independence test on the set of categorical features.
-The resulting correlation matrix was examined both before and after eliminating features based on histogram analysis and entropy.
-It was observed that most of the correlated feature pairs were eliminated following the screening process.
+Furthermore, the issue of potential **correlation** among subsets of categorical features was addressed.
+Strong correlations between features could interfere with the **Feature Permutation** algorithm, which was later used for **Feature Selection**.
+Therefore, a **chi-square independence test** was performed on the set of categorical features.
+The resulting **correlation matrix** was examined both **before** and **after** eliminating features based on histogram analysis and entropy.
+It was observed that most of the **correlated feature pairs** were eliminated following the screening process.

 **Figure 2: Histogram of MasVnrType (High Informative Feature)**
 ![MasVnrType Histogram](LDA-DBSCAN_forOutliersDetection